 A dividend is a distribution made to shareholders that is proportional to the number of shares owned.
 A dividend is not an expense to the paying company, but rather a distribution of its retained earnings.

 There are four components of the financial statements.
-The following table shows how dividends appear in or impact each one (if at all):
+The following table shows how dividends appear in or impact each one of these statements (if at all):

 Impact of Dividends